-I have been working in private practice for six years and in that time have worked with a large variety of people with different issues such as depression, anxiety, bi-polar disorder, various personality disorders, hearing voices and attachment related issues.
+I have been working in private practice for seven years and in that time have worked with a large variety of people with different issues such as depression, anxiety, bi-polar disorder, various personality disorders, hearing voices and attachment related issues.

 - MA in Advance Clinical Practice in Psychotherapy (in training)